Google dominates the industry when it comes to search engines, controlling about 86 percent market share of the industry.

 Now, you only need to set these parameters once in Google Sheets, and it will remember them.
 At the end of each month, refresh the reports and Google Sheets will load the latest data.
 Additionally, you can share this data with your colleagues through Google Docs.

-To take advantage of this feature, you'll need to use Google Chrome and download the Google Sheets Beta AdWords Integration.
-Be sure to play around with the customizable columns so that you can generate reports based on the data that's most relevant to your business.
+To take advantage of this feature, you’ll need to use Google Chrome and download the Google Sheets Beta AdWords Integration.
+Be sure to play around with the customizable columns so that you can generate reports based on the data that’s most relevant to your business.
+Do note, if you try and update IE (Internet Explorer) this feature may not work due to the beta integration.

 Text Ads Have Grown